 1. Remote access

-Having remote access to a contacts list database will allow staff to access contact details immediately, wherever they may be.
-The easiest way to do this is by having your database accessible online.
-This way you don’t need to send anyone in to the school to send out a message – you just need access to the internet.
+Having remote access to your contacts and a messaging platform, such as School-links Emergency Alerts platform.
+This way you don’t need to send anyone in to the school to send out a message – you just need access to your phone.

 2. The ability to send one mass message

 The most efficient way to notify parents of your school’s closure is to send out one mass notification message to a whole database.
-Sending an e-mail or text message, rather than relying on website notifications or phone trees, will save a lot of time and resources.
+Sending a text message, rather than relying on website, app or social media notifications will save a lot of time and resources.